 Leaders everywhere are rising to meet the World Economic Forum’s rallying cry to ‘build back better‘ from the pandemic.
 For business leaders, this offers the opportunity to create a new kind of social contract with their employees, one with investment in people at the core.

-Too often the entire weight of an employee’s success and failure is placed squarely on their own shoulders.
-When people aren’t growing, they soon stop seeing their work as meaningful and relevant to their journey, and will lose connection with the organization.
-They’re much more likely to experience burnout when an employer that makes no effort to understand and support their development.
+Too often, the entire weight of an employee’s success and failure is placed squarely on their own shoulders.
+When people aren’t growing, they soon stop seeing their work as meaningful and relevant to their journey and will lose connection with the organization.
+They’re much more likely to experience burnout when an employer makes no effort to understand and support their development.

 To write a different story, employers must reconsider one of their primary responsibilities — set their people up for success and enable them to reach their full potential.